-5.6 Renewable Energy Standards
+5.6 Renewable Energy Policies

 With the increase in both energy demand and renewable energy technology, renewable energy facilities have developed across several areas of Solano County.
-The ALUC shall apply the following policies to account for wind turbine and solar facilities.
+The ALUC shall apply the following renewable energy (RE) policies to account for wind turbine and solar facilities.